 "But one of, if not his most fascinating car, was a fully remote-controlled 2004 BMW 330i convertible"

 Fast forward to 2025, and after years of being asked why he hadn’t ever made an art car—due to his automotive and building passion—Billy finally took the plunge.
 His entire family got involved by brainstorming countless possibilities, from a car with a snail shell to a gigantic inchworm.
 After a myriad of ideas and some debate, they settled on a life-sized remote-controlled car.
-Billy’s mechanical and tinkering brilliance was on full display as he brought his family’s concept to life with high-torque, low-RPM brushless electric motors to turn the wheel, and linear solenoids to operate the throttle and brakes.
+Billy’s mechanical and tinkering brilliance was on full display as he I would add "brought his family's concept to life with high-torque, low-RPM brushless electric motors to turn the steering wheel, and linear solenoids to operate the throttle, gear selector, and brakes.
 The cherry on top was training the family dog, a four-year-old English Sheepdog named Andy, to sit in the driver’s seat for the parade.
 Of the crowd’s reaction to seeing a dog behind the wheel, Billy simply says, “They went absolutely ape sh*t.”

 Surprisingly, the remote-controlled BMW, complete with an English Sheepdog in the driver's seat, somehow isn't Billy’s most infamous car.
 That honor goes to his McLaren 720S.
 If you happen to follow Houston-based car spotter groups, there's a good chance you’ve seen his McLaren with its now-iconic Hot Wheels wrap.
 Despite Billy’s lifelong love of Hot Wheels, the wrap was actually the result of his friendship with Hot Wheels design director Brian Benedict, which was also coincidentally related to the Art Car Parade.